You probably already know the benefits of guest blogging:

 Before assigning the sites for each tier, make sure that you read the editorial guidelines for guest blogging on each site, so you know what and what not to do.

-Once you’ve read and understood the guidelines, it’s time to come up with a title for the content that you will submit to the site.
+Once you’ve read and understood the guidelines, it’s time to come up with potential article titles for the content that you will submit to the site.

 For the other two sites, we can further expand the topic of content promotions by discussing social media promotions.
 I could discuss how to promote on Facebook on one site and LinkedIn on the other.
 At the same time, you can easily link to the article you will write on the first tier because it is a natural extension of that topic.